mojamil/d4/README.md

 #### Question(s)
 The visualization will provoke the question of whether one is maximizing his nutrient intake from cereal.

+### Explanation of D3 Feature Utilization
+We will use D3 to enter selections to retrieve data like each cereal's calories and the select nutrients from the cereal.csv file to our scatterplot.
+When the user wants to see a different nutrient, say changing from protein(yay) to carbs(yuck), they can press a button corresponding to the nutrient.
+We will then use exit selection to remove the previous nutritional data and use enter selection to enter the new select nutrients, thus updating our scatterplot.
+The dots representing each cereal will shift their location after pressing a new nutrient button, creating our transitions.
+The user interacts with the plot by hovering over each dot, which will display a pop-up detailing information about the cereal brand.
+Our project is the most similar to the scatterplots in the gallery, like the scatterplot matrix.
+We put one set of information on one axis and another set on the other axis.
+We plot individual points on the graph to represent sets of data points.
+Unlike the scatterplot amtrix however, we are working with simpler information and only using two dimensional graphs.

 ## Sketch of Envisioned Visualization
 ![Diagram](https://i.imgur.com/e0Zbpcw.png)